Wellbeing Festival 2026

 All profits are going to 4 local charities in the North East that work with women supporting their mental health and wellbeing.

-The Women’s Mental Health and Wellbeing Festival Interactive Workshops
+Women's Mental Health and Wellbeing Festival Speakers, Exhibitors and Workshop Activities

 Alexandra Turner